endiangroup/transferwiser/Readme.md

 All configuration uses environment variables:

+- `TRANSFERWISER_ENV` is the environment to use.
+Set it to `production` to use the production CA. Default `dev`.
 - `TRANSFERWISER_PORT` is the http port where the service will be served.
 Default `8080`
+- `TRANSFERWISER_LETSENCRYPTPORT` is the http port where letsencrypt will run the challenges.
+Default `8081`
+- `TRANSFERWISER_TWHOST` is the transferwise host to use.
+Default `api.sandbox.transferwise.tech`
 - `TRANSFERWISER_TWAPITOKEN` is the transferwise API Token.
-- `TRANSFERWISER_REDISADDR` the addr to find redis.
-Default `localhost:6379`
+Required.
+- `TRANSFERWISER_TWPROFILE` is the profile ID of the account in transferwise.
+Required.

 # Mutual tls authentication reference